lwille/dotfiles/README.md

-# Roderik's dotfiles
+# LWille's dotfiles

-This is a fork of Mathias’s dotfiles customised for my use.
+This is a fork of @Roderik 's dotfiles customised for my use.

 ## Installation